Best Schools in Brampton

 The Fraser Institute compilation of Ontario School rankings provides specific data on how students in various schools rate against each other, using defined and specific methodologies.

-Their “Report Card” was last updated for high schools in 2019, and for elementary schools in early 2020.
+Their “Report Card” was updated for elementary schools and high schools in January, 2025

 It ranks all participating schools in Ontario based on results using standardized tests in the Education Quality and Accountability Office (EQAO).